NicholasStern/Dotua/docs/documentation.md

 ```

 Essentially, the role of the *Node* class (which in abstract terms is meant to
-represent a node in the computational graph underlying the automatic differentiation
+represent a node in the computational graph underlying forwwrd mode automatic differentiation
-of the user defined expression) is to serve as an interface for the two other classes in the **Nodes** package: *Scalar* and *Vector*.
+of user defined expressions) is to serve as an interface for two other classes in the **Nodes** package: *Scalar* and *Vector*.
 Each of these subclasses implements the required operator overloading as necessary for scalar and vector functions respectively (i.e., addition, multiplication, subtraction, division, power, etc.).
 This logic is separated into two separate classes to provide increased organization for higher dimensional functions and to allow class methods to use assumptions of specific properties of scalars and vectors to reduce implementation complexity.

 Both the *Scalar* class and the *Vector* class have *_val* and *_jacobian* class attributes which allow for forward automatic differentiation by keeping track of
 each node's value and derivative.

+The **Nodes** package also contains tehe *rScalar* class which can be used for
+reverse mode automatic differentiation.

 ### Scalar
-The *Scalar* class is used for user defined one-dimensional variables.
-Specifically,
+The *Scalar* class is used for user defined one-dimensional variables for which
+users intend to use forward mode automatic differentiation to calculate
-users can define functions of scalar variables (i.e., functions defined over
-multiple scalar variables with a one-dimensional codomain) using instances of
+derivatives.
+Specifically, users can define functions of scalar variables (i.e., functions defined over multiple scalar variables with a one-dimensional
-*Scalar* in order to simultaneous calculate the function value and first derivative
+codomain) using instances of *Scalar* in order to simultaneously calculate the
-at a pre-chosen point of evaluation.
-Objects of the *Scalar* class are initialized
+function value and first derivative at a pre-chosen point of evaluation.
-with a value (i.e., the point of evaluation) which is stored in the class attribute
+Objects of the *Scalar* class are initialized with a value (i.e., the point of evaluation) which is stored in the class attribute **self._val** (n.b., as the
-**self._val** (n.b., as the single underscore suggests, this attribute should not
-be directly accessed or modifief by the user).
-Additionally, *Scalar* objects –
+single underscore suggests, this attribute should not be directly accessed or
-which could be either individual scalar variables or expressions of scalar variables
+modified by the user).
+Additionally, *Scalar* objects – which could be either individual scalar variables or expressions of scalar variables – keep track of
-– keep track of their own derivatives in the class attribute **self._jacobian**.
+their own derivatives in the class attribute **self._jacobian**.
 This derivative is implemented as a dictionary with *Scalar* objects serving
 as the keys and real numbers as values.
 Note that each *Scalar* object's
 **_jacobian** attribute has an entry for all scalar variables which the object